- Mortality and Complications Outcomes Methodology

 Other select data include: patient survey data from Centers for Medicare and Medicaid Services (CMS) and patient outcome data for all patients (all-payer data) from states that make their data available.
 See our Data Sources page for details.

-- We determine what conditions a patient has or procedures performed (for example: total knee replacement) to identify patient like groups using ICD-9 and ICD-10 codes or in some cases DRGs.
+- We determine what conditions a patient has or procedures performed (for example: total knee replacement) to identify patient like groups using ICD-10 codes or in some cases DRGs.
 The model outcomes reflect clinical-based measures of patient disposition during and after care and include in-hospital complications, or in-hospital and 30-day post-admission mortality.
-A full list of ICD-9 and ICD-10 codes can be found in the Healthgrades ICD-10 Mapping Tool.
+A full list of ICD-10 codes can be found in the Healthgrades ICD-10 Mapping Tool.

 - We consider the current condition of the patient and how that could possibly affect the outcome of the condition/procedure.